Particular/NServiceBus.Bootstrap.WindowsService/README.md

 ### How to use

 Create a new Console Application and install the nuget package.
+A minimal NServiceBus configuration will be setup for you along with a `ProgramService` class that can be used as both a interactive console for development purposes and a windows service for production use.

 ### Single use nuget

 This is a "single use nuget".
 So it after install, and adding code to your project, it will remove itself.
-Since it is single use there will never be any "upgrade", this is a "use and discard" approach.
+Since it is single use there will never be any "upgrade", this is a "use and then own the code" approach.

 ### For new self hosting applications